-Loads for typical police equipment commonly found on police vehicles are shown in the table below.
-Note once again that not all equipment will be operating at the same time, so actual loads on the power supply system will vary.
+Loads for equipment commonly found on police vehicles are shown in the table below.
+Not all equipment will be operating at the same time, so actual loads on the power supply system will vary.

 Component Amps

 Communications Radio 4.0 (8.0 w/mic active)

 Mobile Data Transmitter 3.0

 Light Bar 28 - 43

 Light Bar with All Internal Accessory Lights Activated 36 - 63

 Spot Lights (each) 7.8

 Alley Lights (each) 1.0

 Radar 0.8

 Camcorder 0.5